SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/configuring-agent.md

 ### Modbus configuration

 There are several Modbus parameters you can change via the configuration file.
-It requires the **modbus** plugin.
+To activate the Modbus configuration requires the **modbus** plugin.
 - **modbus.transmitrate**
 The transmit rate for reporting measurements to Cumulocity IoT [in seconds]
 - **modbus.pollingrate**